By Ashrafuddin Pirzada

-Though, the turnout was observed little bit slow at the beginning when polling started at 9 am, while in the latter hours residents in newly merged districts poured into their nearby polling stations and casted vote.
-The polling for 16 provincial seats was continued to 5pm without any break.
+Though, the turnout was observed a little bit slow at the beginning when polling started at 9 am, while in the latter hour’s residents in newly merged districts poured into their nearby polling stations and cast vote.
+The polling for 16 provincial seats was continued until 5 pm without any break.

-Reporters in the respective tribal districts said women were also seen coming to polling stations, however, in Waziristan district was reported with less women voters’ turnout at the morning time.
+Reporters in the respective tribal districts said women were also seen coming to polling stations, however, in the Waziristan district was reported with fewer women voters’ turnout in the morning time.

 Brigadier(R) Mehmood Shah said it would be a test case for those elected as KP assembly members to work on communication means, education.
 He said tribal faced dire episodes in the past now hope their wounds could be healed.

-District Commissioner Khyber district Mehmood Aslam Wazir said media that it was a great day in the history of tribal people.
+District Commissioner Khyber district Mehmood Aslam Wazir said to the media that it was a great day in the history of tribal people.
 He congratulated the government, Pakistan army and citizens who rendered sacrifices and brought peace.
-He said Tribals are marking their historical day today(Satureday).
+He said Tribals are marking their historical day today(Saturday).
 The official visited various polling stations in the war-torn Bara tehsil of Khyber district and inspected facilities placed for voters visiting polling stations.
-“I salute the Pakistan Army and civilians for bringing back the long lasting peace at the cost of life sacrifices.
+“I salute the Pakistan Army and civilians for bringing back the long-lasting peace at the cost of life sacrifices.
 He met with people who were using their political right without any fear”.
 Said DC Aslam.

 All the political parties almost on all constituencies have issued tickets to their nominated candidates who run the election.
 Total 281 party and independent candidates contesting election for the 16 slots created in the KP assembly last year.